News|Articles|November 7, 2025

 Their research indicated a live birth rate between 35% and 42% when AMH levels are between 2.1 and 2.8 ng/ml.
 This provides an avenue for clinicians to predict success odds in patients undergoing fertility preservation (FP) after chemotherapy, which is currently not possible.1

-Peer-reviewed, original research articles with female cancer patients who had undergone FP before cancer treatment and had measured AMH levels were eligible for inclusion.2 Articles were obtained through systematic searches of the PubMed and Web of Science databases.
+Peer-reviewed, original research articles with female patients with cancer who had undergone FP before cancer treatment and had measured AMH levels were eligible for inclusion.2 Articles were obtained through systematic searches of the PubMed and Web of Science databases.

-Fertility data such as AMG measurement techniques and interpretation of levels, FP, and reported pregnancy outcomes were also extracted.
+Fertility data, such as AMH measurement techniques and interpretation of levels, FP, and reported pregnancy outcomes, were also extracted.
 Studies were also assessed for relevance and quality.2

 Baseline AMH levels varied by cancer type